Free shipping to UK Mainland on orders of 1 pallet or more.

 This is the MGN gateway to the english speaking world

-MGN’s production includes: dehumidifying plasters, Cocciopesto-based plasters, coloured plasters entirely in the mass, thermal plasters, natural Marmorini, mortars for bedding and pointing, consolidating concrete, cocciopesto screed, supply of plaster for the application of Venetian terrazzo and pastellone, certified in accordance with current regulations.
+MGN’s product range includes: dehumidifying plasters, cocciopesto-based plasters, through-coloured decorative plasters, thermal insulating plasters, natural marmorino finishes, mortars for bedding and pointing, structural consolidation mortars, cocciopesto screeds, and materials for Venetian terrazzo and pastellone applications.
+All products are manufactured and certified in accordance with current regulations.

 Introducing Cocciopesto to the UK

-What makes it special is chemistry: the powdered ceramic reacts with lime in a pozzolanic reaction, creating a hydraulic set.
-That means cocciopesto can harden even in damp conditions and becomes naturally water-resistant.
-The Romans used it in baths, cisterns, floors, and walls—anywhere moisture was an issue.
+Its performance is based on chemistry.
+The powdered terracotta reacts with lime in a pozzolanic reaction, creating a hydraulic set.
+As a result, cocciopesto can harden even in damp conditions and develops natural tolerance to moisture.

 Featured product categories